Identities of two Indians killed in drone attack in UAE established; two Indians among six injured | Law-Order

 The mission also said that two Indians were among six injured in the attacks.
 The two were discharged on Monday night after medical treatment.

-On Monday, two Indians and a Pakistani national were killed and six others injured in the attack claimed by Houthi rebels in Yemen.
+On Monday, two Indians and a Pakistani national, all staff of the Abu Dhabi National Oil Company (ADNOC), were killed and six others injured in the attack claimed by Houthi rebels in Yemen.

 The explosions were caused by ''small flying objects'', possibly drones, that hit three petroleum tankers in Abu Dhabi.